 One of the best ways to promote your employer brand among university and college students is to offer student internship programs.
 Internship programs are very valuable for students because they provide an opportunity for students to gain “real-world” experience.

-On the other hand, employers can benefit greatly from the fresh perspectives of ambitious, tech-savvy, up to date young professionals eager to contribute.
+On the other hand, employers can benefit greatly from the fresh perspectives of ambitious, tech-savvy, up-to-date young professionals eager to contribute.
 Finally, when they return to their universities and colleges, your interns will serve as on-campus ambassadors who will promote your company among other students.

 Campus recruiting tip #6: Offer job shadowing

-Another great way to provide students with a glimpse into your company culture is to offer them a job shadowing opportunities.
+Another great way to provide students with a glimpse into your company culture is to offer them job shadowing opportunities.
 Job shadowing is very useful for students because it provides them with an opportunity to experience day to day duties of a certain job position.

 It is also a wonderful opportunity for your company to impress young talent with your amazing company culture and the knowledge of your experienced professionals.

 Campus recruiting tip #7: Involve your existing employees